PHOENIX RISING | THURSDAY, AUGUST 13, 2009

 Businesses are tightening their belts.
 We all know that.
 But what happens when that tighter belt puts our customers in jeopardy, when we deliver inferior products and service just to remain profitable?
 Are we willing to sacrifice our integrity, our values, our sense of right and wrong for the bottom line?
-Bad assumption as it turns out.
+Two months ago (at 7.5K

 MARKETING INTERACTIONS | SUNDAY, AUGUST 9, 2009

 B2B Website: a Marketing Tool or a Sales Tool?

 Last month I wrote a post, Most B2B Websites Still Suck Wind , that got some interesting response.
 The idea for this post comes from an excerpt of a comment submitted by Michael Selissen: "But it seems the lack of interest by companies in their websites is a symptom of a larger and more serious issue.
 Of course not.
 They shouldn't be.